unimarkup/specification/Frontend/Inlines.md

 Unimarkup provides line comments using `;;` to start a comment.
 Optionally, a comment can be ended using `;;`, to end a comment before the end of a line.

-**Note:** It is not possible to have a backslash at the end of a line to get an explicit new line, if a comment is not closed.
+**Note:** It is not possible to have a backslash at the end of a line to get an explicit new line if a comment is not closed.

 **Usage:**